Kudakkallu Parambu

-Kudakkallu Parambu is a prehistoric Megalith burial site situated in Chermanangad of Thrissur District of Kerala.
+Kudakkallu Parambu is a prehistoric Megalith burial site located in Chermanangad of Thrissur District of Kerala.
 The site has 69 megalithic monuments spread over a small area.
 Different types of burials in this area include Topikkal, Kudakkal, multiple hood stones and stone circles.
-The Archaeological Survey of India says that these monuments were built around 2000 BCE.
+The Archaeological Survey of India says that these monuments were built around 2000 BC.
 The Archaeological Survey of India has declared it as a centrally protected monument.